CenturyLink/Chi/README.md

 # Welcome to Chi

+Chi is Lumen's design system for building consistent digital products and experiences.

+## Getting Started

-Chi is Lumen's design system for building consistent digital products and experiences. ntegrating Chi with your project is as simple as loading the Chi stylesheet from the [Lumen Assets Server](https://assets.ctl.io).
+Integrating Chi with your project is as simple as loading the Chi stylesheet from the [Lumen Assets Server](https://assets.ctl.io).
 Not only is this a great way to get started with Chi, it is also a highly available and performant option for loading the required assets into your project.

-Begin by adding the Chi stylesheet to your project's layout template, replacing `VERS` with the most recent release of Chi:
+Begin by adding the Chi stylesheet to your project's layout template, replacing `VERSION` with the most recent release of Chi:

 ``` html
 <link rel="stylesheet" href="https://assets.ctl.io/chi/VERSION/chi.css">